 To attract organic traffic, you need to be prepared to spend some money designing a slick, reactive site that is designed around the needs of the user.
-Search engines place great emphasis on user experience (or UX), and a site that loads quickly, is easy to navigate, and looks great can make all the difference — it can potentially even boost your rankings across the entire site.
+Search engines place great emphasis on user experience (or UX), and a site that loads quickly (see MangoMatter Media for some great research on how web hosting can impact site speed), is easy to navigate, and looks great can make all the difference — it can potentially even boost your rankings across the entire site.

 But a great website offers more benefits than just SEO: it will also help you to stand out from the other competitors on the SERP and helps your business to look more trustworthy and professional, which in turn can help to drive sales.
 For most consumers, it’s a no-brainer — just think, would you rather give your hard-earned cash to a company that had a slow, confusing, and out-of-date looking website, or one that is fast and looks professional?
 Optimising your content can drive organic traffic, but the quality of your website will actually turn that traffic into sales.

 It’s all very well creating a great website for desktop, but it won’t mean a thing if it doesn’t work on mobile devices.
 A staggering 80% of all internet usage now happens via mobile devices (Quartz), so you want to make sure your site is as mobile-friendly as possible.